yash774/ProlemSolvingSolutions/README.md

-# Java Hackerrank Solutions
-Solutions for Practice problems of Java on Hackerrank platform
+Solutions for Practice problems on leetcode and hackerrank.